limotow/siebica.github.io/_posts/2015-06-05-the-grails-matches-constraint.markdown

 username matches: '[.\\-\\w]+', blank: false
 {% endhighlight %}

 While unit testing the constrained property I got into a different issue.
 There is still an [open bug](https://jira.grails.org/browse/GRAILS-11136) in Grails related to unit testing.
 If you rely on _grails.databinding.convertEmptyStringsToNull=false_ and _grails.databinding.trimStrings = false_ you need to be aware they're being ignored when running the unit tests.
-If you create your test fixture objects by means of the Map constructor Grails will populate your objects with null values for any blank Strings.
+If you create your test fixture objects by means of the Map constructor Grails will populate your objects with null values for any blank Strings:
 {% highlight groovy %}
 def user = new User(username: '   ')
 assert user.username == null